Apply for a vehicular access

 - obtain a Section 171 Licence to excavate the highway.
 More information on this process can be found on our road opening licence webpage

-Before your contractor starts work you should see evidence that they have an approved Section 171 Road Opening Licence.
+Before your contractor starts work you must see evidence that they have an approved Section 171 Road Opening Licence.
 Work done under a Road Opening Licence is covered by the contractor for a maintenance period of 2 years.

 - Charges